bkesterbyld/maroon-potato/src/pages/index.md

         content: >-
           Aggregating disparate corporate data to power new eCommerce  features is time consuming and costly.
-Above provides a virtual backend for developers to build workflow, page components and more above existing silos.
+Above provides a virtual backend for developers to build workflow, site features and more above existing silos.
         content_align: left
         actions: []